Dangerous ramp conditions on Red Mountain cause concern

 Dixon believes signs need to be added to all the exits warning drivers of the tight curves and to reduce their speed.

-When CBS 42 drove the exits, we noticed there are no signs so we contacted ALDOT asking when the guardrails will be fixed and if they’re considering installing signs.
+When CBS 42 drove the exits, we noticed there were no signs, so we contacted ALDOT asking when the guardrails will be fixed and if they’re considering installing signs.

 Steve Walker with ALDOT said that improvements to the exit ramps are included in the on-going project on the Red Mountain Expressway.
 He also said that ramp advisory speed signs will be added as well as signs for lane drops and pavement markings for drivers.